Posts

 Image

 Having just had a reorganisation of my storage boxes, and realising that my two Scottish armies now had space...
-I resorted to going through my spares boxes in order to work out what purchases would be required to fill the newly vacant space.
+I resorted to going through my spares boxes in order to work out what purchases would be required to fill the newly found vacant space.
 A Freikorps Covenanter officer Might as well paint them up whilst I await the postie bearing packets of lead and freshly layered MDF.
 Inspired by my attention becoming very Scottish-centric over the last year or so, I have decided upon some more Covenanters.
 Command figures found for a new regiment of horse, and company of firelocks.
 Great, that saves a tenner.
 But what are these, lurking in the Celtic spares box?
 Two pack horses (for frame guns) and horse holders and a civilian woman.
 Montrose's artillery park gets a 200% expansion, with just a pack of Scots artillery crew and a pair of custom casualty markers from Warbases needing to be purchased.
 Only problem was that the 'woman' is actually a monk.
-Something I only realised when I...
+Something I only realised ...

 Twitter/X